-Note: This document contains side effect information about doxorubicin.
-Some of the dosage forms listed on this page may not apply to the brand name Adriamycin.
+Note: This page contains information about the side effects of doxorubicin.
+Some of the dosage forms included on this document may not apply to the brand name Adriamycin.

-Some side effects of Adriamycin may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Adriamycin may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to doxorubicin: intravenous powder for solution, intravenous solution

 In addition to its needed effects, some unwanted effects may be caused by doxorubicin (the active ingredient contained in Adriamycin).
 In the event that any of these side effects do occur, they may require medical attention.

 If any of the following side effects occur while taking doxorubicin, check with your doctor or nurse immediately:Less common

 - Cough or hoarseness accompanied by fever or chills